45678/miniLockLib/README.md

 __Digging In__

-`npm install 45678/miniLockLib.git` to get the source code.
+`git clone https://github.com/45678/miniLockLib.git` to get the source code.

 `npm test` to build and launch the test suite in Google Chrome.